Should You Buy Combat Boots for Everyday Use?

 Advantages of Combat Boots

-Every branch of the United States military has its unique regulations on acceptable boots to be worn with every soldier's uniform.
+Every branch of the United States military has unique regulations on "acceptable" boots for every service member's uniform.
 While their design goals and expectations may differ, one element that remains consistent across all military-style designs is durability.
 Soldiers expect their boots to last through years of daily use, multiple deployments to foreign countries, and extreme terrain.
 Thus, all but the cheapest options on the market have thick, durable leather and various rows of stitches that help keep both the boots and their soles intact.
 They are well-fitted through even the trials of combat.

 With the modern military expanding and increasingly remaining present at home in garrison environments, companies have also started to create much more comfortable footwear options that retain the same durability and weather resistance found in boots from decades past.
-With millions of soldiers clamoring for inexpensive and comfortable options that still meet strict regulations, modern boots have become both stylish and enjoyable to wear on a day-to-day basis.
+With millions of soldiers clamoring for inexpensive and comfortable options that still meet strict regulations, modern boots have become stylish and enjoyable to wear daily.

 Disadvantages of Combat Boots